know-how-schmiede/PrintFleet/scripts/README.md

 # PrintFleet Setup Scripts (Debian 13 LXC)

-This folder contains two Bash scripts:
+This folder contains Bash scripts:

 - `setupPrintFleet` installs PrintFleet inside an existing Debian 13 LXC container.
 - `setupPrintFleetService` installs PrintFleet as a systemd service.
+- `setupPrintFleetTelegram` configures the Telegram bot token and chat ID.
 - `updatePrintFleetService` updates the repo and restarts the service.

 Both scripts are designed for beginners.
 You can press Enter to accept defaults.